FAZE ALERT: Levi & Korsinsky, - GuruFocus.com

-To: All Persons or Entities who hold FaZe Holdings, Inc. (“FAZE”) ( FAZE) stock.
+To: All Persons or Entities who hold FaZe Holdings, Inc. ("FAZE") (NASDAQ: FAZE) stock.

 You are hereby notified that Levi & Korsinsky, LLP has commenced an investigation into potential breaches of fiduciary duty by the FAZE board of directors.